 The Contoocook Valley School Board will participate in local and state planning functions that could directly affect district schools and their immediate environment.

-The Superintendent will keep the Board informed of planning matters bearing directly on the operation of district schools or school-sponsored programs, and will undertake action on behalf of the Board to influence matters in the best interests of the students,
+The Superintendent will keep the Board informed of planning matters bearing directly on the operation of district schools or school-sponsored programs,

 Read More: KNAN – Relations With Planning Authorities